Clay Pots vs Plastic Pots

 How do I Choose an Outdoor Planter?

 What is the best material for outdoor planters?
 Clay is tried and true.
-With so many styles to choose from, it is easy to find the right accent for your garden or walkway.
-A few helpful facts for choosing the right clay planters are:
+With so many styles, finding the proper accent for your garden or walkway is easy.
+A few helpful facts for choosing suitable clay planters are:

 - Consider the Plant – Heat-tolerant plants will appreciate darker glazes.
 Oppositely, heat-sensitive plants will like lighter glazes.
 Additionally, a large pot will give plants more room to grow.